2.4" Orthoclase and Aegirine Crystal Cluster - Malawi

 This is a beautiful 2.4" wide association of white orthoclase crystals and black aegirine crystals.
 This mineral cluster was collected from Mount Malosa in the Southern region of Malawi, Africa.

-Orthoclase is a feldspar mineral with the chemical formula KAlSi₃O₈ and has a hardness of 6 - 6.5 on the Mohs hardness scale.
-It is considered a key component in many igneous rock formations and is one of the more abundant minerals throughout the continental crust.
-It can form individual crystals, however it's most commonly known for its pink coloration within granite rock.
-It has many commercial uses, including application in the production of a wide variety of ceramics and is sometimes used in the manufacturing of glass.
+Orthoclase is a feldspar mineral with the chemical formula KAlSi₃O₈ and a hardness of 6 - 6.5 on the Mohs hardness scale.
+It is considered a key component in many igneous rock formations and is one of the most abundant minerals throughout the continental crust.
+It can form individual crystals, but it is most commonly known for its pink coloration within granite rock.
+It has many commercial uses, including application in the production of a wide variety of ceramics, and is sometimes used in the manufacturing of glass.

 Aegirine is a sodium iron silicate with the chemical formula NaFeSi2O6.
-It is a member of the pyroxene group and it shares the same crystal structure as augite, however the chemical composition is different.
-It's known to form long slender crystals that can bare a reddish-black, brown, black or greenish coloration.
+It is a member of the pyroxene group and it shares the same crystal structure as augite, but a different chemical composition.
+It typically forms long, slender crystals that can bear reddish-black, brown, black or greenish colorations.

 SOLD